 System Architecture

-The system architecture, shown in Figure 1, is similar to the one presented in [19].
+The system architecture, which is shown in Figure 1, is similar to the one presented in [19].
 Each of its layers is described below.

 Figure 1.
 System layered architecture.

 Sensors/Actuators.
-This layer is made up of the sensors and actuators that are embedded in the dispenser (more details and photos about it will be provided in next subsection).
-As sensors, it includes a HC-SR501 PIR (Passive Infrared) sensor and a Raspberry Pi Camera Board v1.3.
-The former detects close movements and activates the camera used for facial identification, which is located in a small slot in the central-front-top part of the dispenser.
+This layer is made up of the sensors and actuators that are embedded into the dispenser (more details and photos about it will be provided in the following subsection).
+As for sensors, it includes a passive infrared (HC-SR501 PIR) and a Raspberry Pi Camera Board v1.3.
+The former detects close movements and activates the camera used for facial identification, which is located in a small slot inside the central-front-top part of the dispenser.
 In addition, it integrates four servomotors (Tower Pro Micro Servo 9g SG90) [24], which are the actuators that push the corresponding medicine box through one of the four compartments that the dispenser has.
-These servomotors are controlled by an Arduino Uno R3 single-board computer.
-Moreover, the dispenser has a LCD screen, a buzzer and 4 LED lights (one for each of its compartments).
+These servomotors are controlled by an Arduino Uno R3 microcontroller board.
+Moreover, the dispenser has an LCD screen, a buzzer and 4 LED lights (one for each of its compartments).
 Every time a medicine box is dispensed, the LED in that compartment lights up and the buzzer emits a sound to alert the user, while the time and the name of the medicines dispensed are displayed in the LCD screen.

 Local Computing.
-This layer is in charge of registering patients, detecting their faces and taking the necessary photographs to identify them later without any problem.
-To do it, a mobile app that detects people’s faces using the Vision library in AndroidStudio is run.
-Patient identification is carried out using a face identification application (FIA) developed in Python (version 2.7) with the OpenCV library (version 2.7).
+This layer is in charge of registering patients, detecting their faces and taking the necessary photographs to correctly identify them later on.
+To do so, a mobile app that detects people’s faces using the Vision library in AndroidStudio is run.
+Patient identification is carried out using a face identification application developed in Python (version 2.7) with the OpenCV library (version 2.7).
 This application runs on a Raspberry Pi 3 model B+.

 Cloud Computing.
 We use RESTful cloud services for processing, storage and database management (specifically in PostgreSQL, version 10.8).
 In addition to storing information in the PostgreSQL database, a folder is created for each patient in which we store the photographs that are used for his/her later identification.